Barperrie History, Family Crest & Coats of Arms

 The surname Barperrie was first found in Leicestershire, where they held a family seat from ancient times.

 Early History of the Barperrie family

-Another 383 words (27 lines of text) covering the years 1327, 1500, 1609, 1674 and 1715 are included under the topic Early Barperrie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barperrie research.
+Another 192 words (14 lines of text) covering the years 1327, 1500, 1609, 1674 and 1715 are included under the topic Early Barperrie History in all our PDF Extended History products and printed products wherever possible.

 Barperrie Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Barperrie include Barberry, Barbary, Barbery, Barberrie, Baberie, Berberry and many more.

 Early Notables of the Barperrie family (pre 1700)